CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 - Sound merging: Smoothly connecting separate sounds into a continuous word

 Think of it like learning to ride a bicycle.
 Your child might know how to pedal (letter sounds) and how to steer (letter recognition), but combining them into smooth riding (blending) requires practice and a moment of "click" when it all comes together.
+You can't force the click — you can only create the conditions for it to happen.

-Most children develop the working memory capacity needed for blending between ages 4.5 and 5.5.
-Pushing blending before your child is developmentally ready creates frustration for both of you.
+Most children develop the working memory capacity needed for blending somewhere between ages 4.5 and 5.5.
+Pushing blending before your child is developmentally ready just creates frustration for both of you.
 If your child is in K1 and not yet blending, focus on solidifying individual letter sounds — the blending will come.

 Before CVC Words: Prerequisites